KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-23-datastore.md

 Copy the `/tmp/tmp.YOUR_PATH_HERE/emulators/datastore` path.

-**Step 2:** In a different command line, follow the steps [here](https://cloud.google.com/datastore/docs/tools/datastore-emulator#setting_environment_variables) to set the environment variables that tell your server to connect to your local Datastore.
+**Step 2:** In a different command line, follow the steps [Google Cloud - ENV-variable-docs](https://cloud.google.com/datastore/docs/tools/datastore-emulator#setting_environment_variables) to set the environment variables that tell your server to connect to your local Datastore.

 **Windows:**